rebootoio/vaxiin-doc/docs/introduction/use-cases.md

 ## The Advanced

-Combining all of the basic use cases with Vaxiin's regex matching capabilities, and the agent's dead-man-switch gives us... an automated way to recover zombies.
+Combining all of the basic use cases with Vaxiin's regex matching capabilities, and the agent's dead-man-switch gives us... **an automated way to recover zombies**.
 But what *exactly* do we mean by that? lets review a few high level use cases.

 ### Secure boot